porrey/Particle-GPS/README.md

 ### Create a Timer
 In order to read the serial port fast enough, a Software Timer is used.
-The software timer i setup to fire every 1 ms and capture data coming in on the serial pins.
+The software timer is setup to fire every 1 ms and capture data coming in on the serial pins.
 The line of code below creates a software timer.

     Timer _timer = Timer(1, onSerialData);